 MP for Buckingham and Bletchley

-“Centre-left Labour MP with high party loyalty, unusually low attendance, and a single rebellion on an end‑of‑life Bill.”
+“A centre-left Labour MP with high party loyalty and unusually low voting attendance, who has made a rare rebel stand on an end-of-life clause.”

-Callum Anderson is a Labour and Co‑operative MP for Buckingham and Bletchley, first elected on 4 July 2024.
-He has served on committees for the Pension Schemes Bill and the Data (Use and Access) Bill, and sits on the centre-left of the political spectrum.
-He has a notably low voting attendance and one recorded rebellion against his party.
+Callum Anderson is the Labour (Co-op) MP for Buckingham and Bletchley, elected in July 2024.
+He has served on parliamentary committees for the Pension Schemes Bill and the Data (Use and Access) Bill [HL] in 2025, reflecting his role in policy scrutiny as a backbench MP.

-Declared financial interests include gifts, benefits and hospitality from UK sources (three entries).
+Declared financial interests include three entries for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026